Silver Top Taxis open South Africa call centre

 The call was taken offshore, and despite the pickup location being a well-known Melbourne suburb, the call centre operator had absolutely no concept about how or where the suburb was so it took over 5 minutes just to explain something which would have been obvious to a local.

 Its that moment of truth where the call centre experience can make or break the entire reputation of the business and in this situation where every minute counted, those 5 minutes explaining the location was a very much unwanted stress.

 I’m not sure about you but I’d want that experience to be as easy as possible for the customer.

 Ordering Taxis often requires an understanding of the local area, weather conditions, road works etc so along with the potential for some language barriers and that seems like its rolling the dice a little.

 Whether or not it proves to be the right strategy or whether this just drives more customers away I guess time will tell.

 Silver Top Taxis were approached for comment but declined to comment.

 If you’d like to contact Silver Top Taxis their number is 131 008.

 Recommended reading: Why call centres are moving offshore

-Find a list of Call Centre Outsourcers and BPOs where you can filter by country and skills/expertise on our CX Directory >
+Find a list of Call Centre Outsourcers and BPOs where you can filter by country and skills/expertise on the free CX Directory >